Drinking Water: Groundwater Standards

 Thiamethoxam

-The groundwater standards for thiamethoxam were recommended in Cycle 10 (2019).
+DHS recommended groundwater standards for thiamethoxam in Cycle 10 (2019).
+However, these standards were not adopted in administrative rule.*

 Thiamethoxam is a pesticide used to control a variety of insects.
 Studies have shown that exposure to high levels of thiamethoxam can affect the blood, liver, and reproduction.